VMworld EMEA 2017 – Tips and Tricks

 Wear comfortable shoes and clothes – my preference for dress code is Jeans, T-Shirt/Polo and sneakers.
 Use wear in shoes, you don’t want to have blisters at your first day at VMworld.
 If you are a vExpert, CiscoChampion, EMCElect or any other community award holder don’t forget to bring your customized T-Shirt/Polo if you have one with you.

-Use large luggage – when you visit the Solution Exchange you will get a lot of vendor swag especially T-shirts you have to carry home! 🙂
+Use large luggage – when you visit the Solution Exchange you will get a lot of vendor swag especially T-shirts you have to carry home.
+If you have already a lot of vendor T-Shirts at home, also take it and donate it for a good cause like giving it to homeless people out there in Barcelona.

 Get certified – If you want to get certified with VCP or VCAP/VCIX use the 50% off promotion when you are at VMworld.
-This can save you 200$ when doing a VCAP/VCIX.
-I’m using the partner day for exam scheduling so I don’t miss the other cool stuff.
-In 2014 I was little bit lazy doing certification because the only one left was VCIX-NV and I felt not so prepared for it.
+This can save you 225$ when doing a VCAP/VCIX exam.
+I always used partner day for exam scheduling so I don’t miss the other cool stuff.
+Personal note: Don’t do 2 VCAPs on one day.
+Did this once and it was really exhausting and cold after 8 hours in the certification room.

-VCDX Bootcamp – There is a good chance that we will have a VCDX bootcamp at EMEA conference.
-If you pursue VCDX then this is a must attend.
-For more information follow Chris Colotti, Karl Childs or #VCDX on twitter.
+VCDX workshop – Like last year there will be a VCDX workshop at VMworld EMEA.
+If you pursue VCDX then this is a must attend event.
+For more information follow Karl Childs or #VCDX on twitter.

 Network, Network, Network – This is for me the most important reason why I’m attending VMworld.
-It’s once a year where I can meet all the tweeps, bloggers, vRockstars of the community and maybe blog readers, if there are any :).
+It’s once a year where I can meet all the tweeps, geeks, bloggers and vRockstars of the #vCommunity and maybe blog readers, if there are any :).
 Get in touch with everyone you know and would like to talk to.
 Don’t be shy, say hello they are people like you and me.
+But be aware!
+Some of them really bite! 🙂

-Solutions Exchange – The Solution Exchange is my second most important reason for VMworld.
-There you will get a pretty good overview across the whole ecosystem.
+Solutions Exchange – The Solutions Exchange is my second most important reason for attending VMworld.
+There you will get a pretty good overview across the whole VMware ecosystem.
 I’m a technology junkie and I like to learn what’s new and what’s hot in the industry and the Solutions Exchange is a great place to satisfy this curiosity.

 Taking pictures – You can take pictures at VMworld with your DSRL if you have one, but keep in mind you need to carry it and the lens(es) with you.
 With the backpack (incl.
 Laptop) and the DSRL bag it’s getting very heavy over time.
 So use a small camera – it should be sufficient even when you take pictures of the general sessions.
 I carry a Canon S110 with me for videos and photos which is also pretty good when it comes to low light situations.

-Prepaid SIM Cards – Data roaming is still very expensive, so I would recommend buying a local SIM if you need mobile internet access.
+Prepaid SIM Cards – Data roaming is still very expensive if you’re not from the EU, so I would recommend buying a local SIM if you need mobile internet access.
+Since June 15th roaming in the EU is free of charge.
+Sounds great but you need to know how providers still get their money if you’re not in your home country.
+In AT some provider removed roaming completely from their current plans.
+Therefor customers had a special right of cancellation.
+New contracts do have roaming included but are more expensive now.
+Also if you have a specific data plan in your home country that doesn’t mean you have it also in the EU.
+I have e.g. 20GB data plan but only 5GB in the EU.
 I found this site which is unfortunately german language only.
 It has a variety of SIM cards from nearly all countries around the world and shipping is for free worldwide.
 Only the costs per SIM is a little bit high from my view, but it’s the best way to get one before starting the journey.
+For VMworld EMEA check the Prepaid SIM Card section below.
+IMPORTANT: Don’t forget the tool to open the SIM card slot!

 Drink, Drink, Drink – And I don’t mean alcohol (except for the parties).
 A typical IT person disease is to drink too little over a long distance of time.
 There are a lot of refrigerators spread across the venue, so grab your water or two and drink it.
 In my case a lot of drinking will also help with headache.